ijgr11/learning_git/1_git_basics.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

+To add the file to staging area AND commit it as well we run:

+`git commit -am 'Message'`

+It only work for modified or deleted files, but if there are new files not tracked then it will not work.

 ## Your First commit?

 In your first commit you will need to identify yourself: